Visit our devolution and LGR hub for the latest information, support and resources

 • Citizenship links with local schools, colleges and universities

-• Presentations in the community and targeting under-represented groups
+• Presentations in the community and events to targeting under-represented groups

 • Prospective councillor events and materials on roles, responsibilities and next steps